 This Risk Management Plan (RMP) presents the process for implementing proactive risk management as part of the overall management of the XYZ program.
-Risk management is a program management tool to assess and mitigate events that might adversely impact the program thereby increasing the likelihood of success.
+Risk management is a program management tool to assess and mitigate events that might adversely impact the program.
+Therefore, risk management increases the likelihood of program success.
 This RMP will: